alexcaulfield/comp20-s2017-team9/status_report_1.md

 Working as a team using git and GitHub

-Understanding Bootstrap and getting a grasp of the front-end framework.
+Understanding Bootstrap and getting a grasp of the front-end framework

 (3) Goals for next week: